willwade/tts-wrapper/README.md

 ## To-Do

-- Improve the implementation of changing rate, volume, etc. (work in progress)
+- Improve the implementation of changing rate, volume, etc. (work in progress).
+This is a priority.
 - Add more tests and logging code for better debugging and exception handling.
 - Verify the functionality of UWP (Universal Windows Platform).
-- Check MS Azure word timings.
-It seems a bit behind.
 - Investigate other audio engines.
 PyAudio is a pain to install on windows
 - Look at Piper.
 The speed is wierd.
 It needs to be feature full